getsynq/synq-dbt/Readme.md

 3) Change Docker container entrypoint (usually last line in Dockerfile) from `dbt` to `synq-dbt` OR change the command in the DbtOperator itself in your Airflow's Dag from `dbt` to `synq-dbt`

-In the case of DbtOperator command change, the result would look as follows:
+In the case of `KubernetesPodOperator` change, the result should for example look as follows:

 ```python
 KubernetesPodOperator(